flatcar-archive/flatcar-docs/os/customize-etcd-unit.md

 # Customizing the etcd unit

-The etcd systemd unit can be customized by overriding the unit that ships with the default Container Linux settings.
+The etcd systemd unit can be customized by overriding the unit that ships with the default Flatcar Linux settings.
 Common use-cases for doing this are covered below.

 ## Use client certificates

 etcd supports client certificates as a way to provide secure communication between clients &#8596; leader and internal traffic between etcd peers in the cluster.
-Configuring certificates for both scenarios is done through the etcd section in a Container Linux Config.
-Options provided here will augment the unit that ships with Container Linux.
+Configuring certificates for both scenarios is done through the etcd section in a Flatcar Linux Config.
+Options provided here will augment the unit that ships with Flatcar Linux.

 Please follow the [instruction](generate-self-signed-certificates.md) to know how to create self-signed certificates and private keys.